Davi-S/caad-erp/CONTRIBUTING.md

    pip install -e .
    ```

-2. Point `config.ini` at a local Excel workbook if your change touches data
-   access or integration flows.
-3. Execute the test suite:
+2. Execute the test suite:

    ```bash
    pytest
    ```

-4. Add regression tests for fixes and coverage for new features.
-The suite in
-   `tests/` is the primary way to demonstrate expected behavior until the user
-   interface ships.
-5. Verify documentation snippets or examples still execute as written.
+3. Verify documentation snippets or examples still execute as written.

-## Documentation & Changelog
+## Documentation and Changelog

 - Update `README.md` when user-facing behavior or setup steps change.
 - Extend `docs/DEVELOPER_GUIDE.md` if architectural decisions or workflows are